NickBusey/Workflowier/README.md

 ## Planned features

+ - -randlist hash tag that just shows a random child.
+This may be more useful than having to put the -rand tags on each item you want to flash through.
- - Sort tag list by count
+ - Sort tag list by count.
- - Show percentage of items with a certain hashtag that are 'complete'.
+ - Show percentage of hashtag items that are 'complete'.
  - Show streak of recently created items with hashtags that have been 'completed'.
 This will replicate "don't break the chain" functionality.
- - Better install?
+ - Better install/install directions?